We are replacing the iconic Akaroa Wharf – originally built in 1887 – as it is nearing the end of its usable life.

 Daly's Wharf repairs

 Daly’s Wharf has also been identified as a suitable alternative while Akaroa Wharf undergoes a rebuild.
-Strengthening work will begin in early September 2024, with the goal to have this re-opened by Christmas.
+Strengthening work began in early September 2024 and is on track to be open by Christmas 2024.

 Daly’s Wharf was rebuilt in 1914 and needs strengthening work to ensure it remains an asset to the area.
 Closer to the time that Akaroa Wharf is closed for rebuild, we will install a diesel bowser and crane to the end and a temporary diesel tank in the slipway, near Custom House.

-The shelter at the end of the wharf will be relocated to the adjacent park and other than a brief closure for repair and foundation works, it will remain accessible to the public.
-This shelter will be reinstated to the end of Daly’s Wharf when the new Akaroa Wharf opens in 2027.
+The shelter at the end of the wharf has been relocated to the adjacent park and will remain accessible to the public.
+The shelter will be reinstated to the end of Daly’s Wharf when the new Akaroa Wharf opens in 2027.

 We are installing pile jackets to deteriorated piles and replacing some structural members.
 Additional bracing and strengthening work will occur at the end of the jetty to allow continued use of the wharf going forward.